ORNL/AdditiveFOAM/doc/paper.md

 - Plotkowski et al. [@plotkowski] used AdditiveFOAM to confirm experimentally observed grain growth in Fe-Si steel during the Laser Engineered Net Shaping (LENS) process.

 The free, open-source nature of AdditiveFOAM will continue to enable scientific explorations in AM processing.
-Documentation for AdditiveFOAM is hosted on GitHub pages with the link: https://ornl.github.io/AdditiveFOAM/.
+Documentation for AdditiveFOAM is hosted on [GitHub Pages](https://ornl.github.io/AdditiveFOAM/).

 # Acknowledgements